Introduction

 • Select the attribute key and the attribute value from the dropdown boxes.
 These attributes can be seen in the alert details.

-If you select the attribute value as $name , it will go to the metric and get the value of name, and display it in the alert details page.
+If you select the attribute value as $name, it will go to the metric and get the value of name and display it in the alert details screen.

 • Labels: Assign a value to a label.
-This is reflected in the alert details page.
+This is reflected in the alert details screen.

 • Enter the name of the label in the Name box.